 ***If nothing else, I hope my thoughts can bring you to a place of extreme decisiveness and determination for taking care of your mental health***

 As a person who has been through mental illness hell and back, I have only a few words remaining before I’m done communicating all that I have learned.
-My experience of mental illness hell was one of the most common of all….
-Borderline Personality Disorder (BPD).
+My experience of mental illness hell was one of the most common of all – Borderline Personality Disorder (BPD).
 It is common to both males and females all over the world, much more so than most people will probably ever realize.
 There are published statistics regarding the prevalence of BPD, such as from the National Institute of Mental Health (NIMH), but my experience living with BPD and assisting others seeking to free themselves of the BPD pattern leads me to believe the prevalence is much more.

 Anyone who has genetically inherited emotional sensitivity and high levels of anxiety but never received proper guidance to live safely in such a brain/body apparatus is at risk.
 People who experience significant trauma at any point in life are also at risk.
 People with inherited emotion/anxiety vulnerabilities -AND- exposure to traumatic experiences from childhood on-wards are at even more risk.

-For me and my mental health journey, the most mind-blowing realization has been that I didn’t know (and couldn’t have known) anything about BPD until my late 30’s despite being “highly educated in psychology” and “having healthcare”.
+For me and my mental health journey, the most mind-blowing realization has been that I didn’t know (and couldn’t have known) anything about BPD until my late 30’s despite being “highly educated in psychology” and “having healthcare.”
 In fact, if I wasn’t pursuing a career in psychology and didn’t end up working with people who understood BPD very well and who cared enough to help me, then my guess is I would have never received the information I needed and maybe died an early death and/or lived a mostly dysfunctional life.

 I suffered tons and heaped tons of suffering onto others because I didn’t know enough about my mental health to function well!!
 I was one of many humans guaranteed to fall into potentially deadly mental illness after being raised in a cultural context of near-total mental health ignorance… or to put it more bluntly… mental health retardation.

-Even though I experienced the privilege of a white boy raised in western culture, I still didn’t know what the fuck was going on with my mental health when it became a problem.
-Others close to me didn’t know anything about mental health either, even though their mental health/relational problems were clearly and regularly evident.
+Even though I experienced the privilege of a white boy raised in the western culture, I still didn’t know what the fuck was going on with my mental health when it became a problem.
+Others close to me didn’t know anything about mental health either, even though their mental health/relational issues were clearly and regularly evident.

 And if I fell through the cracks, and they fell through the cracks, then what does that suggest for many others in the world who have less to work with than we did?
 Will they ever get the information they need?